 All dogwoods are potential flower producers; however, trees grown from seed vary in the age at which they begin flowering.
 Fast growers will usually be delayed in beginning the flowering cycle.
 Those that produce an abundance of flowers and follow up with a heavy berry crop will likely produce a small number of flowers the next year.
 Also, trees located in heavy shade tend to produce fewer flowers than those in full sun.
 Flower buds are quite evident in September; therefore, it is possible to predict the number of flowers that will be produced the next spring.

 Dogwoods can be grown easily from seeds collected from native trees.
 Collect seed in late October in South Georgia and in November in the northern half of the state.
 Soak the seed in water for one or two days to soften the pulp.
 Remove the external pulp by hand or by rubbing the seed against a fine wire screen.
 Non-viable seed will float to the top during soaking.
 Plant seed immediately in a well-prepared seedbed, pot or flat containing well drained media such as one part peat to one part sand.
-Seed can also be 0180 stored in moist (not wet) peat moss (one-half seed, one-half peat moss) in the refrigerator at 35 degrees to 40 degrees until spring.
-Plant the seed approximately 0.5 inch deep and 1 inch apart.
-Space rows approximately 6 inches apart.
+Seed can also be stored in moist (not wet) peat moss (one-half seed, one-half peat moss) in the refrigerator at 35 °F to 40 °F until spring.
+Plant the seed approximately ½ in. deep and 1 in. apart.
+Space rows approximately 6 in. apart.
 Mulch the seedbed lightly with pine straw, pine bark or compost to keep it moist.
 Place screening over the beds to eliminate digging by rodents.
-4C9F